MaestroError/eloquent-regex/README.md

 Sometimes, the case of letters in a string should not affect the match.
 To achieve case-insensitive matching, use the asCaseInsensitive() flag.

-### Multiline Matching

-The multiline flag allows the start (^) and end ($) anchors to match the start and end of lines within a string, rather than the entire string.

 ```php
 // When $string can be "Example@Email.COM", or "EXAMPLE@Email.com", or "example@EMAIL.COM" and etc.
 $checkWithFlag = EloquentRegex::source($string)